AI in Drug Discovery: Regulatory and Compliance Challenges

 - The existence of black-box models

-FDA Guidelines for AI in Drug Development
+What Does the FDA Expect for AI in Drug Development?

 - Artificial Intelligence and Machine Learning Software as a Medical Device (SaMD) Action Plan